Engee documentation

 run_model (generic function with 1 method)

-Let's run the model with several variants of Mu value.
-Further in the figure you can see the model we made based on the formula described above.
+Let's run a model with several options for the Mu value.
+Next, in the figure, you can see the model that we made based on the formula described above.

 image.png